-Since the conception of our product, the debate over Google Analytics alternative has persisted: are ad-tracking platforms like Voluum, designed for affiliates really worth it, or is Google’s platform enough?
+Since the conception of our product, the debate over Google Analytics alternative has persisted: are ad-tracking platforms like Voluum really worth it or is Google’s platform enough?

 Both products have their supporters, and rightly so.
 For some use cases, Google Analytics may be a better option over Voluum.
-However, for the specific case of running affiliate campaigns, Voluum is a better fit and I would like to tell you why.
+However, for many reasons listed below, Voluum may be a better fit and I would like to tell you why.

 Before you point out that I am not an unbiased party let me tell you:

 Hardly anyone is.

 But a good reviewer should present their arguments and let their audience decide if they were right.
 I’m not going to hide inconvenient facts.
 Or tell you that Voluum beats Google Analytics in every competition – it doesn’t.